-For example, a Wisconsin cleaning company recently came under fire for violating federal wage and hour laws.
+For example, a Wisconsin cleaning company recently came under fire for violating federal wage and time clock rules for hourly employees..
 The company failed to pay employees for the time they spent loading trucks and driving to job sites.
 As a result, the company now has to pay $104,421 in back wages to 56 workers.

 Sometimes companies encourage managers to look the other way while employees work off the clock, and sometimes it’s an honest mistake.
 But either way, your organization is liable.

 So to reduce your risk, it’s important that you know what constitutes off the clock work and that you have a plan in place to prevent it from happening.

 Examples of How Hourly Employees Can Work Off The Clock

 To help you recognize it, we’ve put together a list of some examples of how hourly employees working off the clock can seem like they aren’t.

 If an employee is working off the clock voluntarily on a project they’ve not completed, this is an example of working off the clock.
 Another example is returning work-related phone calls at home after their shift has ended.